-Revelation 22:13-where He says it again: "I AM Alpha and Omega, the Beginning and the End, the First and the Last."
+Revelation 22:13: "I AM Alpha and Omega, the Beginning and the End, the First and the Last."

 20. The Root and Offspring of David

 Verse 16: "I, Jesus, sent My angel to testify these things to you in the churches.
 I AM the root and the offspring of David, the bright and morning star."